• Skip to primary navigation

 Instructions

-• When the milk has steeped, whisk together the egg yolks, sugar, cinnamon and salt in a medium bowl to combine.
-Slowly pour the warm milk into the yolk mixture, whisking constantly.
-Pour the milk mixture back into the pan and cook over medium-low heat, stirring constantly with a wooden spoon or heatproof silicone spatula, until the mixture just starts to thicken on the bottom of the pan (170º).
-Immediately strain into the cold cream, stirring to combine.
+• Slowly pour the warm milk into the egg yolk mixture, whisking constantly.
+Pour the milk mixture back into the pan and cook over medium-low heat.
+Stir continuously with a wooden spoon or heatproof silicone spatula, until the mixture just starts to thicken on the bottom of the pan and/or reaches 165-170ºF on an instant-read thermometer.

-• Refrigerate the ice cream base for at least four hours or up to a couple of days.
-Spin in an ice cream maker until the ice cream reaches the consistency of a very thick milkshake.
-Scrape the churned ice cream into a container and freeze until firm enough to scoop, 2 - 3 hours or up to several weeks.
+• Scrape the churned ice cream into a container and freeze until firm enough to scoop, 2 - 3 hours or up to several weeks.
 Grate a bit of cinnamon stick over the ice cream to serve, if desired.

 Notes

-Start this recipe at least a day before you want to serve it.
-Ice cream base should be chilled for at least 4 hours before churning, but chilling it overnight will yield a smoother, creamier texture and improved flavor.
-The ice cream needs to 'cure' in the freezer for a few hours after churning, too, unless you'd rather put the ice cream maker on the table, with spoons, and let your guests eat out of it like pigs feeding from a trough.
+• The ice cream needs to 'cure' in the freezer for a few hours after churning.
+Unless you'd rather put the ice cream maker on the table, with spoons, and let your guests eat out of it like pigs feeding from a trough (my personal preference!).

 Nutritional values are based on one of six servings.